vvandriichuk/fastapi_db_template_02_2024/readme.md

 Short description of this structure and changes:

+v.2.3.2 (from 09.03.2024) - Tracer Sample Rate Control:
+-
+-  Added Tracer Sample Rate Control if we want to reduce the load on the server in a production environment

 v.2.3.1 (from 09.03.2024) - Loguru:
 -
 -  Added loguru as an option for logging and selector between loguru and standard logging